sime-time/langquack/README.md

 # LangQuack

-fun choose-your-own-adventure language-learning game powered by AI.
+fun choose-your-own-adventure game to practice a language you want to learn.